Ada-Developers-Academy/core-unit-2/api-1-setup-read/flask-setup.md

 ## Format

-This lesson covers:
+This lesson will be in the format of a walk-through.
+It will use the [Hello Books API project repo](https://github.com/AdaGold/hello-books-api).

+We will:

+1. Clone our repo
-1. How to install dependencies
+1. Manage our dependencies
-   - Inside a virtual environment
-   - From `requirements.txt`
+1. Create the flask project directory structure
+1. Write code to implement the flask server start-up
-1. How to run, stop, and restart a Flask server
+1. Run, stop, and restart a Flask server
-1. How to read the server logs
+1. Read the server logs
-1. Considerations for where different parts of code go

 ## Install Dependencies